tfry-git/almost.serious.synth/README.md

 ## Libraries
 - Requires Mozzi with STM32 support.
 For the time being, get it from here: https://github.com/tfry-git/Mozzi  (until available in the official Mozzi)
+-- It is recommendable to up the AUDIO_RATE to 32768 in mozzi_config.h
 - Requires the Maple-based STM32 core at https://github.com/rogerclarkmelbourne/Arduino_STM32 *in a very recent version*

 ## Synthesizer settings